This section provides information about what to do in the event of a member’s death.

 Members who died on or after 6 April 1988

 Where a female Scheme member died on or after 6 April 1988, benefits are payable to her widower.
 The benefits payable are calculated in the same way as widow’s benefits.

 The Civil Partnership Act 2004 came into force on 5 December 2005.
 Since then, same-sex couples in the UK have been able to enter into a legally recognised relationship which gives a registered civil partner rights similar to those of spouses, including rights to pension scheme benefits.
+From 2 December 2019, the 2004 Act has been amended to allow opposite-sex couples to register civil partnerships also.
 Benefits payable to a qualifying surviving civil partner would be payable on the same basis as the benefits payable to MPS widowers.

-If you have previously completed an Expression of Wish form, please think about whether your circumstances have changed since then, and whether it might need to be updated.
+If you have previously completed an Expression of Wish form, please think about whether your circumstances have changed as it might need to be updated.